hcdclove/Nextjs-v13.4-cms-reviews-app/README.md

 If a Promise-returning external service or API needs to be queried for data, we can declare the component as async and wait for the outcome.

-New Image COmponent:
+New Image Component:

-Less client-side JavaScript, styling and configuration, and increased accessibility are all features of the new Image component in Next.js.
+1. Support for client-side JavaScript, styling and configuration, and increased accessibility are all features of the new Image component in Next.js version 13.

 2. @next/font: